stuebersystems/doc.quattropod.en/docs/usb/touchback.md

 ## Check firmware version

 * Switch on the QuattroPod receiver.
-When the home page appears, check that the minimum required version '1.3877.0' is displayed, as shown below.
+When the landing page appears, check that the minimum required version '1.3877.0' is displayed, as shown below.
 If necessary, please upgrade your [firmware](adv.settings.md#upgrade).

 ![Touch-Back function is enabled from firmware version 1.3877.0](/assets/img/quattropod.landingpage.fw.png)